Christina Robertson: Life

 During the 1830s, Robertson was travelling away from her family; although she gave birth to eight children, four of whom survived infancy.
 She worked in Paris in the mid 1830s and met members of the Russian Court, who could have already seen her work as engravings in magazines, and so she was tempted to join them in St Petersburg.
 There would have been more commissions than normal to replace the paintings lost in the fire that destroyed the Winter Palace in 1837.
 Saunders was in St Petersburg from 1839 to 1841 where she carried out full length painting of Tsar Nicholas I and Empress Alexandra and her three daughters - Maria, Olga and Alexandra.
 In 1841 she was the first, and only woman, to be made an honorary member, of the Imperial Academy of Arts.

-She stayed there working as royal artist for ten years, although portraits of the imperial daughters-in-law were rejected in 1849.
-One of the sitters, Grand Duchess Maria Alexandrovna later commissioned Robertson to paint her and her children, and the Empress chose her to paint an updated portrait of herself, in 1852.
+She stayed in St Petersburg working as royal artist for ten years, although portraits of the imperial daughters-in-law were rejected in 1849.
+One of the sitters, Tsarevna Maria Alexandrovna later commissioned Robertson to paint her and her children, and the Empress chose her to paint an updated portrait of herself, in 1852.

 Some of Roberston's portraits were engraved by 1833 and they were included in The portrait gallery of distinguished females including beauties of the courts of George IV and William IV with memoirs by John Burke.

-Robertson died in Saint Petersburg, and is buried in the Volkovo Cemetery.
+During the Crimean War, Robertson fell from imperial favour; virtually obscure, she died in Saint Petersburg, and was interred into the Volkovo Cemetery.

 Legacy

 Robertson left dozens of paintings that are important if only because they record the portraits of historic figures, but many were thought to have been destroyed by Bolsheviks in the Russian Revolution.
-She is thought to be less well known than she might be as of the deterioration of the relationship between the British and Russian empires.
+She is thought to be less well known than she might have been, due to the deterioration of the relationship between the British and Russian empires.